MINDSET-SUDO/opp-main/reminder.md

 there is hierachical relationship between data items

 insertion and deletion of data is not possible examples include Tree and Graph

+### CMT 314 :MOBILE APPLICATION DEVELOPMENT

+Remote services  is accessed remotely from other applications

+examples of remote services:

+content providers

+are used to share data between the applications

+fragments are like parts of an activity

+An activity displays one or more fragments on the screen at the same time.

+**THE ANDROID MANIFEST .XML**

+contains information about an activity, content providers permissions etc

+its like the web.xml file in java ee(enterprise edition)

+example "HELLO WORLD"

+android applications contains different components such as java source code,string resources ,images,manifest file,APK file etc

+mainactivity.java(java source )

+r.java(generated r.java)

+bin contains APK file

+res
+   >>drawable.ldpi

+   >>activity_main.xml

+   >>string.xml

+android manifest.xml(Manifest)

+java source code (file to use = main activity.java)

+(space )

+has a package

+      import

+      view menu

+      widget

+**1.Activity**

+activity is a java class that creates the default window on the screen where you can place different components such as Button,EDIT texts,Text VieW,Spinner

+provides life cyle methods for the activity such as onCreate,onStop,onResume etc

+**2.The OnCreate method**

+Is called when activity class is first created

+**3.setContent View (R.layout.ctivity main)**

+gives information about the layout resource file

+here layout resources are defined in the activity_main.xml file

+strings.xml

+its the auto generated file that contains the

+        **The R.java file**

+         **APK FILE**

+              CFEATED  by the frame work automatically.if you want tok run tha application on mobile transfer it on the mobile.

+    resources

+     it contains resource file including activity_main ,strings and files

+    manifest file

+    contains ionformation about package including components such activity services content providers and the core building blocks